 While there is no way to answer this question definitively without first speaking with the healthcare professional who will administer the treatments, here are some general guidelines to consider about who makes a good candidate:

 You can expect your very first treatment to be a little longer than the follow-up treatments, but it will still last less than half an hour from start to finish.
-In total, procedure itself is typically spread out over a series of treatments, each of which last between 15 and 20 minutes.
+In total, the procedure itself is typically spread out over a series of treatments, each of which lasts between 15 and 20 minutes.
 Depending on your specific situation and goals, you may need as few as two treatments or as many as six or more treatments.

-If you experience any pain, redness, numbness, swelling or hardness around the injection sites, these are normal and temporary side effects that typically resolve on their own between treatments.
+If you experience any pain, redness, numbness, swelling, or hardness around the injection sites, these are normal and temporary side effects that typically resolve on their own between treatments.
 Be sure to talk with your treatment provider if any of these temporary side effects become uncomfortable for you.

 A small percentage of patients receiving treatment have reported more serious side effects.
 Reported side effects have affected an estimated 4 percent of patients to date.
-These side effects include trouble swallowing, an uneven smile, weakness in the facial muscles and nerve damage to the jaw area (this last is most common when injections are delivered too close to the marginal mandibular nerve, a major nerve that runs along the jawline.
+These side effects include trouble swallowing, an uneven smile, weakness in the facial muscles, and nerve damage to the jaw area (this last is most common when injections are delivered too close to the marginal mandibular nerve, a major nerve that runs along the jawline.